osg-htc/docs/docs/release/updating-to-osg-24.md

 -----------------------------

 !!! note
-    Before updating the OSG repository, be sure to turn off any OSG services.
+    Because configuration updates will be necessary, be sure to turn off any OSG services before updating them.
 Consult the sections below that match your situation.

 1. Clean the yum cache: